 Keep Your Zero-Waste Journey Simple and Gradual

-Going zero-waste should be sustainable for your family.
-If you suspect your spouse, or another household member, might balk at a waste-reduction tip, choose a less drastic one to focus on at first.
+If you suspect your spouse or another household member might balk at a waste-reduction tip, choose a less drastic one to focus on at first.
 You don’t need to “do it all” in one day.
-Introduce the changes gradually — just one or two each week, or even month, based on your family’s comfort.